jacob-prince/jacob-prince.github.io/_pages/about.md

 My current focus is on applications of deep learning and computational neuroimaging to the study of human sensation and perception.
 My main research questions concern how information about our sensory environment is represented in visual cortex, and I use a combination of functional MRI, neural network modeling, and behavioral experiments to gain insight into these representations.

-### Check out my talk from the Vision Sciences Society 2020 Conference on visual category selectivity:
+### Check out my talk from the Vision Sciences Society 2020 Conference:

 {% include youtubePlayer.html id="y5g36vMNz_0" %}